1. Home

 Note: The details of tax exemptions may vary state to state and may have changed since this information was gathered.
 Ensure you know how your state's exemption works and consult your own legal and tax advisors if needed.

-You can find more information or state-by-state details from resources such as the Solar Energy Industries Association and N.C.
+You can find more information, including state and local program details from resources such as the Solar Energy Industries Association and N.C.
 State University’s Database of State Incentives for Renewables and Efficiency.

 See how much you can save by going solar with Palmetto